rburugula/CatApi/README.md

 UI is very basic in the application, but I have used jetpack navigation component I have added unit tests to the repository layer and the viewmodel.

 Apologies for the project being names DogApi and the internally everything else is Cat related - When I created the application I was intending to use dop api but as the documentation of the catapi was more clear i used that instead.

-If I would spend more time, I would have made the UI look pretier and add more unit tests for the LiveData.
+Please note that UI is very basic and I have not spent too much time on making the UI look fabulous